| Previous Lecture | Lecture 3 | Next Lecture |

 - The above message is basically saying

-function. - Syntactically, there is nothing wrong with the above lines of code (since
+Hellois a variable that hasn’t been defined, but we’re trying to use it in aprintfunction. - Syntactically, there is nothing wrong with the above lines of code (since

-could be a valid variable name).
+Hellocould be a valid variable name).

 Compound Operators